- Accessed by:

 - Save the current contents of the editor window as an .ny file.

 - Manage presets.
 Opens a dropdown menu where you can save the window contents as a preset then reload those contents by selecting the preset.
 You can also see some descriptive text about the plugin.
 For details see

 - error log to a non-editable "Debug" window.
 An empty debug windows indicates that no errors were detected.
 Click to close the debug window, or using the keyboard; hold Ctrl on Windows (or ⌘ on Mac) then press Enter.
 Clicking this button redirects error messages from Audacity's

 - Ctrl on Windows (or ⌘ on Mac) then press Enter.
 Using the keyboard on Linux, hold down Alt and press o.
 Applies the code to the waveform selection without debug output.
 Your entered code will be retained next time you open Nyquist Prompt in the Audacity session.
 Using the keyboard, hold

-- Cancel: No code is processed or debugged.
+- No code is processed or debugged.
 Any code you entered after opening the window this time will be discarded.